 * How to apply for a Reception place- please click here.

-It should be noted that because we are a Church of England Primary School we have a different admissions ranking criteria to some other school.
+It should be noted that because we are a Church of England Primary School we have a different admissions ranking criteria to some other schools.
 Details can be found by clicking above.

 * What do pupils say about us?

 We asked our Junior Leadership Team to tell us what the best ten things about St Mary's is.
 Surprisingly playtime wasn't number one!
 Click here to see what they said.